corintxt/TranslateAi/README.md

 # Illustrator Text Convert
-*Simple import-export functions for text in Adobe Illustrator files, to send to machine translation services and re-import.*
+*Export text from Adobe Illustrator files, send to machine translation services and re-import.*

-*Forked from an [original project by @Bramus](https://github.com/bramus/PS_BRAMUS.TextConvert) for Adobe Photoshop.*
+*Built from an [original project by @Bramus](https://github.com/bramus/PS_BRAMUS.TextConvert) for Adobe Photoshop.*

 ## Installation

-To access scripts from the **File > Scripts** menu within Illustrator, the two scripts (`TextConvert.Export.jsx`/`TextConvert.Import.jsx`) must first be placed in the **Scripts** folder.
+To access scripts from the **File > Scripts** menu in Illustrator, the two scripts (`TextConvert.Translate.jsx`/`TextConvert.Import.jsx`) must be placed in the **Scripts** directory.

-File path may vary slightly but will resemble:
+File path may vary but will resemble:

 **Windows:**